KLL535/ComfyUI_SimpleButcher/README.md

 I would like the `civitai` site to understand metadata, the closest to this was the `alexopus/ComfyUI-Image-Saver` project, but it loses lora written in Forge style, by internal name.

 ![workflow](https://github.com/user-attachments/assets/9014a2a0-c507-4872-b5eb-9a29b3b87518)
+[!]
+You need to remove the first node with empty text, so that it does not block the execution of the chain, since the text in it does not change.

 ## How to install?